commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ![Tree context menu when right-clicking on an object](./images/context_menu.png)

 The actions available depend on the selected database object.
-Here is a list of command actions on alphabetical order:
+Here is a list of available actions:

 - **Alter/edit:** opens a new tab with an interface to alter the given object.
 For example, a table may be altered by right-clicking on the table object and selecting `Table Actions → Alter Table`.
 From there, you may do the following:
-    - Change a field by double-clicking
+    - Change table columns attributes like column name, data type, default value, nullable etc.
     - Add a column with the `Add Column` button
     - Remove a column with the `❌ icon` at the end of each row

-    - Check the generated query under the `Generated SQL`
+    The SQL query to be executed is displayed on te bottom part of the screen.
+The query is updated on the fly as you change table properties.
-    - Execute the generated query with the `Apply Changes` button.
+    Click the `Apply Changes` button to execute the query.

 ![Alter table interface](./images/alter_table.png)

-- **Analyze Table:** opens a query tab with a template for the [ANALYZE](https://www.postgresql.org/docs/current/sql-analyze.html) action.
+> **Note:** The Table Editor functionality is currently available for PostgreSQL only.
+Support for other databases is planned in future releases.

 - **Create:** opens a new tab with an interface to create the given object.
-For example, a table may be created by right-clicking on the `Tables` object and selecting `Create Table`.
+For example, a table may be created by right-clicking on the `Tables` node and selecting `Create Table`.
 From here you may do the following:
-    - change the table name
+    - set the table name
-    - change the assigned schema
+    - set the schema for the new table
     - edit the columns by double-clicking on the fields
     - add a column with the `Add Column` button
     - remove a column with the `❌ icon` at the end of each line.